matplotlib/matplotlib/doc/devel/coding_guide.rst

 The two dominant license variants in the wild are GPL-style and BSD-style.
-There are countless other licenses that place specific restrictions on code reuse, but there is an important different to be considered in the GPL and BSD variants.
+There are countless other licenses that place specific restrictions on code reuse, but there is an important difference to be considered in the GPL and BSD variants.
 The best known and perhaps most widely used license is the GPL, which in addition to granting you full rights to the source code including redistribution, carries with